AkkarinForest/Haskell-Workshop/intro-1/README.md

 #### String type

-In it's basic version Haskell considers strings to be just a list of characters.
-However you will notice `String` and `Text` used quite often as well.
-For now you can thing of them as the same types.
+In its basic version, Haskell considers strings to be just a list of characters.
+However, you will notice `String` and `Text` used quite often as well.
+For now, you can think of them as the same types.
 Later we will discover what possibilities they provide.

 ## Typing Checking